-The Columbus criminal defense team at Luftman, Heck and Associates typically file a motion to suppress evidence in DUI cases that are pled not guilty.
+The Columbus criminal defense team at Luftman, Heck and Associates typically files a motion to suppress evidence in DUI cases that are pled not guilty.
 A general motion to suppress will shift the burden to the prosecutor to show in a hearing that the officer had a reasonable suspicion to pull you over, probable cause to arrest you and that the field sobriety tests were done with substantial compliance with National Highway Traffic Safety Administration standards.
 If you took a breath test, the prosecutor will have to show that the breath test machine was in proper working order when you took the test and that it was calibrated properly.

 After listening to the officer’s testimony, the judge will typically issue a ruling on all of the legal issues.
 The judge’s ruling could result in the exclusion of all, part of, or none of the evidence against you.